Applying to the ERC and want to gain dedicated tools for success?

 The unique case of “non-incremental” for ERC Advanced Grant (AdG) applicants?

-Proposing groundbreaking, high-risk projects of the kind that ERC is looking for is a challenge for researchers in all career stages in ERC (StG, CoG and AdG).
+Proposing groundbreaking, ambitious projects of the kind that ERC is looking for is a challenge for researchers in all career stages in ERC (StG, CoG and AdG).
 Still, our experience shows that it is often the established researchers, and to some extent even more so those with significant groundbreaking achievements in their track record, that experience most difficulties in this respect.
 Such researchers find it more challenging to propose yet another leap forward which is non-incremental with respect to past and ongoing work.
 This is exactly what makes this such an important issue for AdG applicants.
 Some may even consider it to be one of the main ERC AdG ‘killers’.

 Many ERC AdG applicants have become known in their fields for a specific achievement, a method they developed, a line of research, or field for which they were pioneers.
 These researchers typically publish well and are acknowledged by the scientific community as leaders in their field.
 In many cases, the research that follows these significant achievements is characterized as a direct continuation, incrementally broadening knowledge around a given breakthrough.
 This type of work is essential for progress, and sometimes it is the only way to advance our knowledge.
 It is also very typical of many funding schemes and yields numerous publications.
 However, this type of research typically encompasses less conceptual risk and the potential breakthrough is smaller.
-When thinking of applying to the ERC, one must realize that such a thought process may very well pose the issue of “incremental” work, and will therefore be negatively regarded.
+When considering to apply to the ERC, one must realize that such a thinking process may very well pose the issue of “incremental” work, and will therefore be negatively regarded.

 Indicators of an ‘incremental’ ERC project